civicrm/civicrm-dev-docs/docs/api/custom-data.md

 ## Custom Value get

-If developers want to get all custom data related to a perticular entity.
+If developers want to get all custom data related to a particular entity.
 The best method is to do a `CustomValue.get` API Call.

 ```php
 $result = civicrm_api3('CustomValue', 'get', array('entity_id' => 1));
 ```

 A sample output would be like the following

 ```php
 {
 	"is_error":0,